Nominate a Macmillan Scholar in Residence

 Benefits and Responsibilities

 Macmillan Scholars have the opportunity to participate in collaborative research efforts with faculty hosts and other scholars across UVM.
-To recognize their addition to the Gund Community, all Macmillan scholars automatically become Gund Global Affiliates.
+To recognize their addition to the Gund Community, all Macmillan scholars automatically become Gund Global Affiliates and the hold a working title of "MacMillan Scholar."
 They receive office space and access to Gund Institute facilities.
-Long-term scholars can also benefit from Gund communications, and policy outreach support.
+Long-term scholars can also benefit from Gund communications and policy outreach support, and are granted UVM email access and a campus ID, and will appear in UVM's directory.

 Macmillan Scholars are expected to contribute broadly to the scholarly excellence of the Institute through collaborations, presentations, and lectures.
 They participate in Gund events (e.g., seminars, gatherings), support graduate education (e.g., guest lecturing, informal mentoring) and should communicate their Gund affiliation in websites, emails, publications, and social media, and acknowledge Gund financial support in resulting publications.